krishna2/krishna2.github.io/if.md

 But then again, your clock (and body clock, believe me), will keep you strongly reminded of when you *can* eat next.
 All you need is then a Calendar to do the Seinfeld technique (of ticking every day you successfully did it and keeping the streak alive).

-21. Any other references on IF?
+### 21. Any other references on IF?

 Yes, please read the poem [IF by Rudyard Kipling](https://www.poetryfoundation.org/poems/46473/if---).
 IF you can follow that, you will live a happy life.

-22. Anything else on fasting?
+### 22. Anything else on fasting?

 Yes, please read [Siddhartha by Herman Hesse](https://en.wikipedia.org/wiki/Siddhartha_(novel)) where the eponymous hero keeps saying, "I can think, I can wait, I can fast".
 If you can follow that, you will live a happy life.

-23. Okay, a bit more seriously please?
+### 23. Okay, a bit more seriously please?

 Honestly, the IF poem and Siddhartha books are far more valuable than anything else.
-But in the spirit of IF, asking / reading / questioning convetional practices and wisdom is the great first step.
+But in the spirit of IF, asking / reading / questioning conventional practices is a good first step.
 The whole science of Nutrition is hardly 100 years old.
-And it was only then that we even realized the macro-nutrients called Carbohydrates, Fats and Proteins.
+And it was only then that we even realized the macro-nutrients as Carbohydrates, Fats and Proteins.
 We have a lot more to discover and learn how the body works.
 There is a whole world of gut biome, gut-brain.
 There is another world of micro-nutrients.
+There is a whole another level of Mind-Body interactions / medicine.
 Yet another world of breathing, sleeping, physical exercises and mental health and how they all influenece each others effects.

-In short, if we can take all the advantages and knowledge of modern science and medicine, but use the wisdom from our grandmothers or great-grandmothers, we can live a happier life.
+In short, if we can take all the advantages and knowledge of modern science and medicine, and also use the wisdom from our grandmothers or great-grandmothers, we can live a happier life.

 Happy Reading, Happy Fasting!